 I love the role that buttermilk plays in this recipe.
 It gives it this great flavor and aroma.

-As I mentioned it is my favorite right now so I won’t be trying anything new for a little while as far as sandwich bread goes.
+As I mentioned, it is my favorite right now.
 It slices up so nicely compared to others I’ve tried that resulted in lots of crumbs or tearing.

-This sandwich bread works excellent for peanut butter and jelly, grilled cheese, lunch meat and any other sandwich you can dream up.
-Who doesn’t love an all around awesome sandwich bread, right?
+This sandwich bread works excellently for peanut butter and jelly, grilled cheese, lunch meat, and any other sandwich you can dream up.
+Who doesn’t love an all-around awesome sandwich bread, right?

-It’s impossible to always steer clear for sake of time.
-But I try to bake 2 loaves at a time so that helps.
+It’s impossible to always steer clear for the sake of time.
+But I try to bake 2 loaves at a time, so that helps.
 So I use one and freeze the other.
-Also my kids don’t eat as many sandwiches as they used to so 2 loaves will usually last 2 weeks here.
+Also, my kids don’t eat as many sandwiches as they used to, so 2 loaves will usually last 2 weeks here.
 And my husband very rarely eats sandwiches.

 Well, that’s fine with me because I could easily eat grilled cheese every other day.
 Yum!

-Hope you get a chance to try this all around easy sandwich bread.
+Hope you get a chance to try this easy, all-around sandwich bread.
 You’ll be glad you did!

 Til we meet and eat again friends,